 Typically, the main difference between resorts and hotels is in the amenities.
 Hotels cater to travellers who need a place to spend the night at a certain destination, resorts tend to be destinations in themselves.
 Resorts often have a more spacious layout, offering their guests everything they need in one place.

-Below, we’ll break down the whole resort vs hotel conversation in more detail to help you decide which would be most ideal for your next trip!
+Below, we’ll break down the whole differences between resort vs hotel conversation in more detail to help you decide which would be most ideal for your next trip!

 A hotel is an establishment designed with travellers in mind that provides sleeping accommodation.
 There are many different types of hotels and their offerings vary; some provide meals and other services for travellers including access to the spa, gym, and more.